ralphje/destructify/docs/structure.rst

 .. attribute:: StructureOptions.capture_raw

    If True, requests the :class:`ParsingContext` to capture raw bytes for all fields in the structure.
+This will add a stream wrapper when data is read or written from this structure, to prevent the stream from having to be read twice.

 .. attribute:: StructureOptions.length